 Summer of 2015, Quang made Bunny Dance an outdoor promenade work with a cast of 25 community drummers and performers and 3 professional dancers for the Royal Court Theatre.

 Autumn 2016, he received a second Chinese Arts Space commission and made Lunar Corps- a dance film responding to the untold stories of the First World War’s Chinese Labour Corp.

 Winter 2016, Quang premiered his lastest creation Lunar Shadows at Greenwich Dance and Rich Mix Theatre.

-2018, Quang worked as movement director on Forgotten (Moongate Productions/Yellow Earth), and instigated and choreographed Mid- Autumn Dances- a large scale community performance project developed in partnership with China Exchange London.
+2018, Quang worked as movement director on Forgotten (Moongate Productions/Yellow Earth), premiered SHAME- a double at The Pleasance Theatre and instigated and choreographed Mid- Autumn Dances- a large scale community performance project developed in partnership with China Exchange London.